Questions for the Interviewer

 This list will probably keep growing – it managed to grow by one or two while I was copying it over.

 I don’t ask all of them in one interview, obviously.
 That would be insane and probably take 3 hours.
-Typically, I pick 4 or 5 that I think would be good for that particular interviewer – for example, I’m not going to ask a junior engineer how to identify good future managers.
+Typically, I pick 4 or 5 that would particularly suit that interviewer – for example, I’m not going to ask a junior engineer how to identify good future managers.

 How do interviewers react to probing questions like these?
 Do they abruptly push their chair back, stand up and say, “Who do you think you are, asking these questions as if you have the right to pass judgment on us?”